 In addition, the United States regulates marketing and certain other communications by telephone and email, and individual states also impose restrictions on telephone marketing.
 The laws and regulations governing the use of emails and telephone calls for such purposes continue to evolve, and changes in technology, the marketplace or consumer preferences may lead to the adoption of additional laws or regulations or changes in interpretation of existing laws or regulations.
 The TCPA and other federal and state laws prohibit companies from making telemarketing calls to numbers listed in the Federal Do-Not-Call Registry and impose other obligations and limitations on making phone calls and sending text messages to consumers.
-The CAN-SPAM Act regulates commercial email messages that do not comply with certain requirements, such as providing an opt-out mechanism for stopping future emails from senders.
+The CAN-SPAM Act regulates commercial email messages and specifies penalties for the transmission of commercial email messages that do not comply with certain requirements, such as providing an opt-out mechanism for stopping future emails from senders.
 We are required to comply with these and similar laws, rules and regulations.